Andolatam/api-docs/source/includes/_checking_account.md

 }
 ```

 The users can check their account balances, using the Bearer Token given from Login.
-The total (account balance) given from this endpoint is needed in order to validate a MercadoPago account.
+The total (account balance) given from this endpoint is needed in order to add funds to a MercadoPago account.

 ### HTTP Request